 ...also on all other major download and streaming services!

 • Souvenirs (Revisited) - includes a reissue of the Souvenirs EP (1984) + bonus tracks from 1981-1983.
 Produced by Ron Fair (with Second Language and Earle Mankey on some tracks).

-• A Shadow Across The Moon, an album of material spanning 1986-1991 and lots of demo bonus tracks (1985-1996).
-Produced by Tony Berg, Frank Wolf, Ken Jordan, Jessie Jacobson and Richie Owens.
+• A Shadow Across The Moon, a double CD of studio material spanning 1986-1991 and lots of demo bonus tracks (1985-1996).
+Produced by Tony Berg, Frank Wolf, Ken Jordan, Jessie Jacobson, Jarrett Lesko, Michael James and Richie Owens.
 To be released November 2020.

 • Silent Crossing - a self-produced album of 10 studio tracks recorded 1987-1989 along with 10 bonus tracks from the same era.
 Produced by Jessie Jacobson and Jarrett Lesko.
 To be released 2021.